Today, I am going to tell you exactly how to build a vertical vegetable garden frame.

-If you want a bit more complex support, you might happen to have a pergola (arbours) at your garden.
-Use them to grow some passionfruit or grape vines.
+If you want a bit more complex support, you might happen to have a pergola (arbors) at your garden.
+Use them to grow some passionfruit or grapevines.

 Trellis is a great help for climbing vegetables or sweet peas.
 You can make a trellis out of wood or bamboo.
 You can even make one out of ropes.
 Or you can just buy one.
 But to have a wall full of green peas you must try using a trellis.

 As an alternative, you may also use wicker or bamboo wigwams which are undeniably very much space-saving and very attractive.

 To build a basic pergola you must plan out your steps very carefully before getting into the business.
 Plan and measure your sizes and ratio thoroughly.

 You also must have confidence or else things might get messed up.
 To build a pergola ( which will be higher than 1 meter) you might need building consent.
 So check your local authorities for building regulations.